EU Market Surveillance RegulationFree Resource

 Next step

-Turn EU Market Surveillance Regulation (EU) 2019/1020 into an operational assessment workflow
+Turn EU Market Surveillance Regulation duties into owned product-compliance work

 What this unlocks